k0rdent/docs/docs/admin-kof.md

 Before beginning KOF installation, you should have the following components in place:

-* A k0rdent management cluster - You can get instructions to create one in the [quickstart guide](https://docs.k0rdent.io/v{{{ extra.docsVersionInfo.k0rdentDotVersion }}}/quickstart-1-mgmt-node-and-cluster/)
+* A k0rdent management cluster - You can get instructions to create one in the [quickstart guide](https://docs.k0rdent.io/v{{{ extra.docsVersionInfo.k0rdentDotVersion }}}/guide-to-quickstarts/)
-    * To test on [macOS](https://docs.k0sproject.io/stable/system-requirements/#host-operating-system) you can install using:
-      `brew install kind && kind create cluster -n k0rdent`
 * You will also need your infrastructure provider credentials, such as those shown in the [guide for AWS](https://docs.k0rdent.io/v{{{ extra.docsVersionInfo.k0rdentDotVersion }}}/quickstart-2-aws/)
     * Note that you should skip the "Create your ClusterDeployment" and later sections.
 * Finally, you need access to create DNS records for service endpoints such as `kof.example.com`